actg-course/wgaa-docs/docs/Setup/index.rst

 Course Setup
 ============
-The following provides instructions for setup of this course on computing resources.
-Choose the method that best suits your needs or those of your students.
+This course will require both computational infrastructure and software to complete.
+Choose from one of the infrastructure types for this course described in the following sections.
+Depending on the selection you make, you may or may not have to install software.
+Instructions for installing the necessary software are provided.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 4
    :caption: Computational Setup Options:

-   praxis_ai
-   slurm_cluster
-   workstation_docker
-   workstation_solo
+   infrastructure/index
+   software/index